 Exciting news!
-My historical/fiction collection in progress Hart & Halfpenny will be published by the wonderful TwistiT Press (home of Twist in Time Magazine) in 2020/2021 - planned publication month/year will be confirmed soon.
+My historical/fiction collection in progress Hart & Halfpenny will be published by the wonderful TwistiT Press (home of Twist in Time Magazine) in March 2021.

 These poems explore the life and beliefs of King James VI of Scotland & I of England, and the legacy he and his reign left the world (intentionally or not, and for good, bad, or otherwise).
 From his persecution of witches (which he later regretted) to the ordering of the King James bible to the United Kingdom itself; or his open bisexuality, his unwavering belief in the Divine Right of Kings, the tradition of Bonfire Night in the wake of the Gunpowder Plot, and his impact on Shakespeare's later plays (not least of all Macbeth) - and more besides - have all echoed down the centuries.